ibm-cloud-docs/vmwaresolutions/vmonic/under_the_hood.md

 3. Deploying and configuring VMware vCenter Server with embedded Platform Services Controller, VMware NSX Manager, Controllers, and Edge Services Gateways.
 4. Ordering and configuring your cluster storage, including VMware vSAN or {{site.data.keyword.cloud_notm}} Endurance storage.
 5. Deploying an IBM management component called the IBM CloudDriver.
-6. Deploying and configuring any addon services that you selected for your instance.
+6. Deploying and configuring any add-on services that you selected for your instance.
 7. Validating the installation and configuration of the environment.

 You select the {{site.data.keyword.cloud_notm}} data center where you want to provision your instance.
 Provided the hardware is available in your selected {{site.data.keyword.cloud_notm}} data center, the instance provisioning process typically takes less than 24 hours.